shubhomoydas/ai_raspberrypi/README.md

 # README #

-A little experiment with Raspberry Pi and AI.
+A little project with Raspberry Pi, LEGO motor, AI (LLMs), and voice commands.
+If you are a school student, feel free to borrow the ideas (and code) in this repo for robotics projects.

+See below the [hardware / equipment setup](#hardware-details).
+All of these were bought online.

 ### Objective
 We will control a LEGO motor using voice commands.